Andrew T. LaZella, Ph.D., Jill A. Warker, Ph.D. Co-Directors

 Admission to the Honors Program

 Applications are accepted every fall from those students who have at least 18 hours of college credit and who expect to graduate after three more years of work at the University.
 Applicants must ordinarily have at least a 3.3 GPA; a minimum of a 3.5 GPA (cum laude) is required for graduation in the program.
 The number of spaces in the program is limited, and admission is based on the applicant’s high school and college records, SAT scores, application, recommendations, and interviews.
-For further information contact Dr. Christie P. Karpiak, Interim Director of the Honors Program.
+For further information contact Dr. Andrew LaZella or Dr. Jill Warker Co-Directors of the Honors Program.

 Additional Requirements of the Honors Program that Students will take in Consultation with their Advisors and the Director of the Honors Program: